Resistance-Lab/resistancelab_site/about-us/index.md

 ## Member organisations

-Affiliated organisations include Geeks for Social Change, Kids of Colour, Northern Police Monitoring Project (NPMP), Race, Roots & Resistance (R3), The African Pot Project, and Sites of Resistance.
+Member organisations include Geeks for Social Change, Kids of Colour, Northern Police Monitoring Project (NPMP), Race, Roots & Resistance (R3), The African Pot Project, and Sites of Resistance.

-If you're in a group that's interested in collaborating with us, please get in touch.
+Please get in touch with us if your group is interested in becoming a member organisation, or if you'd like to work with us on a project.

 [Contact us](/contact){:.btn}